 The commission shall require the permittee to produce evidence indicating that the above three criteria were met.
-Such evidence shall indicate that the permittee had adopted policies.
+Such evidence shall indicate that the permittee had adopted policies within view of its employees.
 These policies and procedures should be designed to prevent the sale, service and consumption of alcoholic beverages by minors and sale or service to intoxicated persons.
 The policy should also express a strong commitment by the permittee to prohibit such sales, service and consumption.
 In addition, the permittee should have had the employee acknowledge in writing that they have read and understood the policies and procedures.